 Troubleshoot the Thermostat Before Other Parts

-When troubleshooting complex systems such as your HVAC unit, you should rule out the simplest and most obvious cause of the fault.
+When troubleshooting complex systems such as your HVAC unit, you should rule out the simplest and most obvious causes.
 You can start by checking the power supply and resetting your system.

-The thermostat is another component of the system you should rule out before making any conclusions.
+The thermostat is another component you should rule out before making any conclusions.
 An incorrect setting or device malfunction can cause noticeable changes in performance.

 One of the problems your thermostat may cause is frequent cycling.
-Check the thermostat settings and ensure they are correct.
-It is also possible that the device requires recalibration.
+Check the thermostat settings and ensure they’re correct.
+It’s also possible that the device requires recalibration.

 Dust and debris can affect the temperature readings.
 If the device is registering incorrect temperatures, its performance will be erratic.
-You can use a soft cloth or a blower to get rid of grime on the thermostat.
+You can use a soft cloth or a blower to remove grime on the thermostat.